EdwinVW/dapr-workshop/Assignment02/step-by-step-python.md

   | FineCollectionService      | 6001             | 3601                   | 60001                  |
   | VehicleRegistrationService | 6002             | 3602                   | 60002                  |

 - Finally you need to tell Dapr how to start the service.
-The services are Java/Spring Boot services which can be started with the command `uvicorn <app>`.
+The services are Python services which can be started with the command `uvicorn <app>`.

 You will use the `run` command of the Dapr CLI and specify all the options above on the command-line: